-Ariana Grande, ‘Everyday’ Is An Old Song With New Life
+Ariana Grande: ‘Everyday’ Is An Old Song With New Life

 — billboard (@billboard) February 1, 2017

-The album that “Everyday” is on — Ariana’s third release, will be a year old in May, but by keeping it in circulation as if it were a new song tends to keep people listening, while Ariana Grande works on some new material.
+The album that “Everyday” is on — Ariana’s third release — will be a year old in May.
+However, by keeping the tune in circulation as if it were a new song, people should continue to listen while Ariana Grande works on some new material.

-As the Inquisitr article says, “Everyday” would not be considered her fourth (or technically fifth) single to be released.
+As the Inquisitr article states, “Everyday” would not be considered her fourth (or technically fifth) single to be released.

-It even includes a tweet by Ariana Grande herself saying that it’s the fourth single, which is only right until you realize there’s some confusion with her other releases around the Dangerous Woman album.
+It even includes a tweet by Ariana Grande herself saying that it’s the fourth single, which is only right until you realize there’s some confusion with her other releases from the Dangerous Woman album.

-Originally, the first single to 2016’s Dangerous Woman was “Focus” which was released in October of 2015.
-That’s plenty of time to build up the hype for it five months before it came out.
+Originally, the first single to 2016’s Dangerous Woman was “Focus,” which was released in October of 2015.
+That’s plenty of time to build up the hype five months before it came out.

-Then, early 2016 saw the release of “Into You”, the album’s title track, and “Be Alright” before Dangerous Woman officially dropped in May of 2016.
+Then, early 2016 saw the release of “Into You,” the album’s title track, and “Be Alright” before Dangerous Woman officially dropped in May of 2016.

-With Ariana Grande releasing “Everyday”, as an official lyric video, it gives her more control over how she promotes her own work to keep it away from swindlers and bootleggers.
+With Ariana Grande releasing “Everyday” as an official lyric video, it gives her more control over how she promotes her own work to keep it away from swindlers and bootleggers.
 Because really, how many of them can pay her enough to dance to and sing with the song?

-And it’s certainly true that Grande has been pretty busy with projects related to and outside Dangerous Woman.
+And it’s certainly true that Grande has been pretty busy with projects related to and outside of Dangerous Woman.

 Dangerous Woman (album) was certified Gold in Italy!
 Congrats @ArianaGrande ???????????? pic.twitter.com/PtfeaHcir6